-Depending on your unique situation, our experts will customize a tick and flea treatment for your yard that respects your space, your time, and your budget.
+Depending on your unique situation, our experts will customize a flea and tick treatment for your yard that respects your space, time, and budget.
 With the expertise to identify risk areas for breeding and local harbor sites, we don’t leave any room for ticks and fleas to make their home.
 Our technicians can effectively target and remove these parasites in every stage, from eggs to adults, all across your yard.

 Year-Round Tick and Flea Treatment for Your Yard

 In lush areas like Newtown, Pottstown, West Chester, Kennett Square, and Coatesville, PA, timely applications throughout the year are the best way to keep ticks and fleas away from your loved ones.
 We keep you secure with four standard applications that involve comprehensive treatment for your property in addition to the direct targeting of high-risk areas.
 Depending on the location and pest history of your lawn, we understand that you may need more frequent care.
 That’s why we offer the option to custom-design a Go Green Flea and Tick program for your individual needs.
 Because of the clingy-nature of the tick, lawn treatments for your home can sound invasive in and of itself.
 We will consult with you to determine the ideal application schedule for your home.